Creative Broadcast Agency

 The registration list (intent signal)

 2,000 people handed over name, email, company, and role to hear your content.
 That list is closer to pipeline than any cold list you'll buy this year.
-At a 1% conversion rate over 18 months, it's 20 meetings.
-At a B2B deal value of AED 150K, that's AED 3M in pipeline attributable to one event.
+At a 1% conversion rate over 18 months, it's 20 meetings in front of your ICP.
+Multiply by your average enterprise deal value and that's the pipeline attributable to one event.

 Return 2